zmahfuz0613/sql-zoo/README.md

 Complete sections 0-3 on SQL Zoo and paste a copy of each query in the `practice.sql` file

-:zap::collision: BONUS :collision::zap:

-Complete section 6 - JOINS and paste the answers in `practice.sql`
+Try section 6 - JOINS (if you don't get them all, that's ok) and paste the answers in `practice.sql`

-🚨 HOMEWORK IS DUE AT **11PM** TONIGHT - JUNE 3RD 🚨